isaccanedo/ibm-mongodb-operator/README.md

 # ibm-mongodb-operator

-The `ibm-mongodb-operator` operator is built to support the IBM Cloud Platform Common Services.
+O operador `ibm-mongodb-operator` é construído para suportar o IBM Cloud Platform Common Services.
 It stands up a mongoDB database that is shared by the services within IBM Cloud Platform Common Services.

 ## Supported platforms